Alexpascual28/Alexpascual28/README.md

 🎓 **Educational Background:**

-- BEng(Hon) First-Class Honours in Mechatronics and Robotics Engineering from the **University of Leeds**.
+- BEng(Hons) First-Class Honours in Mechatronics and Robotics Engineering from the **University of Leeds**.

 👨‍💻 **Professional Experience includes:**